OctopusDeploy/People/Software-Engineering/L2-Software-Engineer.md

 # L2: Software Engineer

 > _I am a valuable and enthusiastic member of an Octopus team.
-I can work independently on small projects, and am focused on learning with a trajectory of growth into the contribution of a Senior Software Engineer or beyond._
+I can work independently on small projects, and am focused on learning with a trajectory of growth into the contribution of a Senior Software Engineer or beyond.
+I still require some support from Senior Software Engineers to solve more difficult technical problems that are beyond my current experience level._

 - **Planning horizon**: Current and next cycle
 - **Impact radius**: Self plus some team mates